Woman with bandage on hand

 Proliferation (rebuilding)

-1. Filling the wound: The woundbed is filled with connective tissue to help form new blood vessels.
+1. Filling the wound: The wound bed is filled with connective tissue, which helps form new blood vessels.

-2. Contraction: The edges of the wound contract and pull toward the centre, causing a tightening feeling.
+2. Contraction: The edges of the wound pull toward the centre, creating a tightening sensation.

 Maturation (strengthening)

-Maturation can take the longest of the four stages of wound healing.
-This starts around three weeks after an injury and may take over a year to fully repair in some cases.
+Maturation is the longest of the four stages of wound healing.
+It usually begins around three weeks after the injury and, in some cases, can take over a year for the tissue to fully repair.

 Elastoplast Wound Care Routine